CristianSifuentes/C-sharp/README.md

 ## Creating a Project with .NET CLI

-Follow these steps to create a solution and add a console project in Visual Studio Code using the .NET CLI:
+Follow these steps to create a solution and add a console project in Visual Studio Code using the .NET CLI.

 ---